Flowering tropical plants, such as the Chinese Perfume plant (Aglaia odorata) are a favorite for lots of houseplant enthusiasts.

 If given the option, these plants would rather be given plenty of moisture.

-should be done carefully, as simply watering the leaves from the top down can alter the physical appearance of your Chinese Perfume tree’s leaves.
+Spraying your plant with water to increase the humidity should be done carefully, as simply watering the leaves from the top down can alter the physical appearance of your Chinese Perfume tree’s leaves.
 The best strategy would be to use a mister.

 If you want to see those small yellow flowers bloom, you’ll need to supplement your Chinese Perfume tree with a consistent fertilizer schedule.